 I needed to save up first so I planned to start my travels in Summer 2020, unfortunate my thyroid op happened in May and Covid, and with Covid came additional restrictions put in place by the Canadian government.
 Now not only you had to meet the above requirements, but also:

-- we are required to have a valid job/job offer letter that will prove you are travelling for work.
+- have a valid job/job offer letter that will prove you are travelling for work.

 - health insurance has to cover COVID-19 as well.